duckietown/book-devmanual-lx/src/consume/04-instructions-how-to-set-up-duckietown-lx-code-editor.md

                         The docker registry username to use --distro DISTRO       Custom distribution to use VSCode from --bind BIND           Address to bind to
+  --no-build            Whether to skip building VSCode for this project,
+                        reuse last build instead --build-only          Whether to build VSCode for this project without running it
+  --recipe RECIPE       Path to use if specifying a custom local recipe path --recipe-version RECIPE_VERSION
+                        Branch to use if specifying a test branch of the recipes repository
-  --no-build            Whether to skip building VSCode for this project, reuse last build instead --build-only          Whether to build VSCode for this project without running it --recipe RECIPE       Path to a custom recipe to use --image IMAGE         Docker image to use as editor (advanced use only) --plain               Whether to skip building VSCode for this project, use plain VSCode instead --no-pull             Whether to skip updating the base VSCode image from the registry --keep                Whether to keep the VSCode once done (useful for debugging) --impersonate IMPERSONATE
+  --image IMAGE         Docker image to use as editor (advanced use only) --plain               Whether to skip building VSCode for this project, use
+                        plain VSCode instead
+  --no-pull             Whether to skip updating the base VSCode image from
+                        the registry
+  --keep                Whether to keep the VSCode once done (useful for
+                        debugging)
+  --impersonate IMPERSONATE
-                        Username or UID of the user to impersonate inside VSCode -v, --verbose         Be verbose
+                        Username or UID of the user to impersonate inside VSCode
+  -v, --verbose         Be verbose
 ```